jscrane/Tasks/README.md

 * There are two tasks, one explicitly created, and the other implicit (i.e., the "main task").
-* Tasks are of equal priority and run until completion, i.e., until they run out of things to do; by blocking on a semaphore or explicitly yielding the processor.
+* Tasks are of equal priority and run until completion, i.e., until they run out of things to do; by blocking on a semaphore or other synchronization object.
 * In the example, two tasks coordinate turning an LED off and on using two semaphores.